smorello87/intro-to-omeka/sections/createasite.md

 ![manage site](managesite.png)

-Remember, only authorized users can access the backend of your site.
 If your site was a restaurant, this would be the kitchen.
 In other words, this is where you will create and organize all of the content that is presented on your site.
+Only authorized users can access the backend of your site.

 ![dashboard](dashboard.png)

 You have two menus in your dashboard.
-One on the left that allows you to create and edit content; and one on the top, which allows you to deal with the structure of your website.
+One on the left that allows you to create and edit content; and one on the top right, which allows you to deal with the structure of your website.
 Let’s begin with the latter.

 [<<< Back](omekainstall.md) [Next >>>](themesplugins.md)